 “They sow the wind, and reap the whirlwind.”
 Hosea 8:7

-God longed to redeem His people but they continually rebelled against Him.
-Thieves broke into houses and bandits robbed on the streets.
+God so longed to redeem His people but they continually rebelled against Him.
+Thieves were breaking into houses and bandits robbing in the streets.
 The land was full of adulterers and the princes were drunk on wine.
-They spoke evil of their rulers and did not call on the Lord.
+They were speaking evil of their rulers.
 They were arrogant and unresponsive as they went about their business of sinning.
 Consequences of a nation turning from God is an increase in violence, lawbreaking, and trouble with those ruling.

 On top of all the usual sins, they chose their leaders without the consent of the Lord or His approval.
 They made idols of silver and gold.
 They cried out to the Lord as if they wanted to know Him, but their hearts were far from Him!
 Hosea stated that Ephraim had built many altars for sin offerings but they became altars for sinning!
-(Hosea 8:11) God had given them His law but they rejected it by choice.
-God had no choice but to send fire of judgment on their cities.
+(Hosea 8:11) God had no choice but to send fire of judgment on their cities.
 (Hosea 8:14)

 As we read these sad words about religion without heart or loving obedience, we think about the church in America.
 Many who name the name of Christ are involved in adultery with those who are not their married partners.
-They watch every sort of perversion and go to church on Sunday without ever asking God for mercy.
-They choose their rulers without ever consulting God or His Holy Word to find out if He would approve of their moral conduct and political decisions.
-With their lips they acknowledge God, but their hearts are far from Him!
-Some claim to love God and yet get drunk or high on drugs regularly.
-Others lie, cheat and do violence with gossip, yet claim a relationship with God.
+They watch television and movies every sort of perversion and go to church on Sunday without ever asking God for mercy.
+They choose their rulers without ever consulting God or His holy word to find out if He would approve of their moral conduct and political decisions.
+Some get drunk or high on drugs regularly.
+Others lie and cheat and do violence with their gossip, yet claim a relationship with God.

-God loves us.
-Just as Hosea took back his adulterous wife, God will take us back if we repent and turn to Him with all our heart.
+Just as Hosea was told to take back the adulterous wife, God will take us back if we repent and turn to Him with all our heart.
 We must not just cry on our beds, but honestly take responsibility for what we have done and turn to Him for mercy.
 If we want to avoid the whirlwind, we must stop sowing the wind!